matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 Identity Server alongside in the `is_token` key of the same JSON object.
 That is, in the main request object for a `requestToken` request and in the `threepidCreds` object when supplying 3PID credentials (eg. in the `m.email.identity` UI auth stage).
-Exxceptions to this are any requests where the only IS operation the Homeserver may perform is unbinding, ie. `/_matrix/client/r0/account/deactivate` and `/_matrix/client/r0/account/3pid/delete`, in which case the unbind is authenticated by a signed request from the Homeserver.
+Exceptions to this are any requests where the only IS operation the Homeserver may perform is unbinding, ie. `/_matrix/client/r0/account/deactivate` and `/_matrix/client/r0/account/3pid/delete`, in which case the unbind is authenticated by a signed request from the Homeserver.